freenancial/bitcoin-dca/README.md

 `./stop_dca.sh`

-To adjust the amount and frequency of Bitcoin DCA:
+To adjust the configuration of Bitcoin DCA:

 Modify `config.py`